 Building up any sort of online platform does take time, and effort, when you'd rather be writing, or watching TV, or reading, or whatever.
-It means finding out how to use the site(s) of your choice, reading advice articles, following people, interacting, sharing others' stuff and taking an interest in what they do, seeking out bloggers who will feature you, thinking up ways to present your work on Twitter/instagram/Facebook, without giving your followers a virtual bludgeoning about the head (commonly known as spamming 'buy my book' tweets).
+It means finding out how to use the site(s) of your choice, reading advice articles, following people and interacting so that you gain more 'reach', sharing others' stuff and taking an interest in what they do, seeking out bloggers who will feature you, thinking up ways to present your work on Twitter/instagram/Facebook, without giving your followers a virtual bludgeoning about the head (commonly known as spamming 'buy my book' tweets).
 If you're not sure how, have a look at what others do.
 If you would like to read some articles on this subject, click this link and go to the 'Writers and Social Media/Promotion' section.

 If you feel shy about it, remember that you don't have to say 'this is a fantastic book, you totally have to read it NOW!'.
 Your tweets, for instance, can show the book off like an advert, rather than telling everyone it's a #mustread, which is off-putting, anyway.
 People will investigate further if they like the cover, or think the subject matter sounds interesting.
 Choose a good quote from a review—not 'I couldn't put it down' or that nice bit that your writer friend wrote about your characterisation and descriptive abilities; find something shorter and more punchy.
 Or choose a quote from the book itself; a belter of a one-liner, rather than detail about the plot or something that means a lot to you but doesn't work out of context.
 Then add a couple of hashtags to show the genre, and don't forget the cover - and the buy links!